How Can An Online Psychiatrist Help Your Partner’s Mental Health?

-It can be heartbreaking to watch your partner struggle with a mental illness.
-Maybe you don't have any experience with it because you've never experienced anxiety, depression, bipolar disorder, PTSD, obsessive-compulsive disorder, eating disorders, or any other mental illness yourself.
-Mental illness is a real, treatable condition.
-This does mean that it often requires treatment.
+It can be heartbreaking to watch your partner struggle with a mental health condition.
+Maybe you don't have any experience with it because you've never experienced anxiety, depression, bipolar disorder, PTSD, obsessive-compulsive disorder, eating disorders, or any other mental health condition yourself.
+Mental health conditions are real and treatable.
+Finding the appropriate support often leads to improvement.

 It can be challenging to understand a condition that you haven't experienced yourself, and you may feel helpless watching your partner struggle.
-When you notice that your partner is struggling with their mental illness despite seeing a therapist regularly, they might benefit from working with an online psychiatrist.
-Psychiatrists differ from other mental health professionals because, similar to nurse practitioners or primary care providers, they are physicians and have the ability to prescribe controlled substances.
-You and your partner may decide to see a psychiatrist online to discuss psychiatric medications, if prescribed, in a more efficient manner, or you may prefer the convenience and ease of an online platform.
+If your partner’s symptoms are persistent, severe, or not improving enough with current support, an online psychiatrist may be worth considering.
+Psychiatrists differ from therapists because, similar to nurse practitioners or primary care providers, they are medical professionals who may prescribe medication when clinically appropriate and permitted by law.
+You and your partner may decide to see a psychiatrist online to discuss psychiatric medications, if appropriate, in a more efficient manner, or you may prefer the convenience and ease of an online platform.
 Read on to understand how to incorporate online psychiatry into your partner’s treatment plan.
-Get to know how a psychiatrist can help a relationship and mental illness through therapy and medications.
+Get to know how a psychiatrist can help a relationship and mental health challenges through therapy and medication management.

 Getty

-Why psychiatry helps mental illnesses and supports medication management
+Why psychiatry helps mental health conditions and supports medication management

-Some mental illnesses can be managed with talk therapy alone, whereas others require medication in conjunction with treatment, which can be prescribed by an online psychiatrist.
-One of the best ways to treat cases with psychotic features such as schizophrenia or severe bipolar disorder is medication.
-It's important to note that medication is a short-term solution that alleviates symptoms.
-If clients want to work toward long-term solutions and recovery, a combination of psychotherapy and medication is recommended.
+Some mental health conditions can be managed with talk therapy alone, whereas others may benefit from medication in conjunction with treatment, which may be prescribed by an online psychiatrist when clinically appropriate.
+One of the best-supported treatments for conditions involving psychotic symptoms, such as schizophrenia or severe bipolar disorder, may include medication.
+It's important to note that medication is one possible tool that may help alleviate symptoms.
+If clients want to work toward long-term support and recovery, a combination of psychotherapy and medication is often recommended.
 According to the American Psychiatric Association (APA), psychiatrists can use “various forms of talk therapy, medications, psychosocial interventions and other treatments” to help a person manage mental health conditions.

 Bipolar disorder (with or without symptoms of psychosis) often responds well to psychiatric medication.
 It can improve the quality of a person's life significantly by allowing the highs and the lows that come with the condition to become less pronounced.
-As the partner of a person with mental illness, you can support your significant other in getting well no matter what their treatment plan is.
+As the partner of a person with a mental health condition, you can support your significant other in getting well no matter what their treatment plan is.

 When your partner is self-destructive: Understanding the role of mental health care

 Nobody wants to see their partner in pain or using self-destructive behaviors.
 When a person is experiencing pain, they may act in negative ways.
 For some people, this brings a temporary sense of relief.
-Others might engage in substance use or other behaviors that harm them.
-You can provide support, but not an endorsement, of your partner.
-It's often better to consult with a physician when your partner's mental illness, such as depression, worsens to the point where depression is a disability that has significant effects on daily life.
+Others might engage in harmful behaviors.
+It's a good idea to consult with a physician when your partner's mental health condition, such as depression, worsens to the point where depression is becoming disruptive to their functioning, and having a significant effect on daily life.
 Encouraging your partner to seek help from online psychiatrists can be an essential step toward recovery and better mental health care.

 Remember that self-destructive behavior of any kind represents a significant problem and the potential for lasting damage.